 LightSide

 The open-source LightSide platform, including the machine-learning and feature-extraction core as well as the researcher's workbench UI, has been and continues to be funded in part through Carnegie Mellon University, in particular by grants from the National Science Foundation and the Office of Naval Research.
-See the full acknowledgments and grant details below!
 We make the LightSide research platform freely available for research and education.
 In exchange, we ask that you provide us with basic information about who you are and how you're making use of LightSide's capabilities.

 Social Recommendation